Improve Well-Being in Adults who Experienced Childhood Maltreatment with Mindfulness

-This maltreatment is traumatic and can leave in its wake symptoms which can haunt the victims for the rest of their lives.
-These include persistent recurrent re-experiencing of the traumatic event, including flashbacks and nightmares, loss of interest in life, detachment from other people, increased anxiety and emotional arousal, including outbursts of anger, difficulty concentration, and jumpiness, startling easily.
+Childhood trauma can leave in its wake symptoms which can haunt the victims for the rest of their lives.
+These include persistent recurrent re-experiencing of the traumatic event, including flashbacks and nightmares, loss of interest in life, detachment from other people, increased depression, anxiety and emotional arousal, including outbursts of anger, difficulty concentration, and jumpiness, startling easily.
 Unfortunately, childhood maltreatment can continue to affect mental and physical health throughout the individual’s life.
 How individuals cope with childhood maltreatment helps determine the effects of the maltreatment on their mental health.

 CMCS – Center for Mindfulness and Contemplative Studies

-This and other Contemplative Studies posts are also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch
+This and other Contemplative Studies posts are available on Twitter @MindfulResearch

 Joss, D., Lazar, S. W., & Teicher, M. H. (2020).
 Nonattachment Predicts Empathy, Rejection Sensitivity, and Symptom Reduction After a Mindfulness-Based Intervention Among Young Adults with a History of Childhood Maltreatment.
 Mindfulness, 11(4), 975–990. https://doi.org/10.1007/s12671-020-01322-9